siamhyde/Hyde-Procurement-Intelligence/README.md

 Hyde began in Google Sheets, moved to Coda, then Bubble, with each version rebuilt from scratch as the limitations of the previous one became clear.

-Google Sheets made collaboration easy, but it did not scale, Coda improved the interface, but exposed governance risks: the system was too easy to accidentally edit, break, or delete, Bubble offered more flexibility, but introduced platform and legal constraints that made it the wrong long-term foundation,
+- Google Sheets made collaboration easy, but it did not scale.
+- Coda improved the interface, but exposed governance risks: the system was too easy to accidentally edit, break, or delete.
+- Bubble offered more flexibility, but introduced platform and legal constraints that made it the wrong long-term foundation.

 Those pivots clarified what Hyde actually required:

-a system with stable data governance, deterministic backend logic, and full control over the application layer.
+A system with stable data governance, deterministic backend logic, and full control over the application layer.

 The final stack - PostgreSQL, Supabase, and Next.js - was the result of that convergence.